0x00Jeff/0x00Jeff.github.io/_posts/2014-3-3-Hello-World.md

 ### conclusion

-wonderland was a really nice box, it had me banging my head against the wall but I learned couple new tricks that'll come handy in the future, I hope next time there would be less to no peaking at all
+wonderland was a really nice box, it had me banging my head against the wall but I learned couple new tricks that'll come handy in the future, I hoe you did as well, hopefully next time there would be less to no peaking at all